Commercial treaty: Examples

 The great increase in population since the middle of the 18th century had made England a corn-importing country, especially with the rapid growth of manufactures in the early years of the 19th century.
 The first systematic Corn Laws imposing duties on grain had been passed in 1773.
 From 1816 onwards a series of measures were passed, all designed to maintain the high price of grain.
-The Act of 1816 prohibited the importation of wheat when the price was less than 80 shillings a quarter (=$2.50 a bushel).
+The act of Parliament of 1816 prohibited the importation of wheat when the price was less than 80 shillings a quarter (=$2.50 a bushel).
 In 1822 the prohibitive point was lowered to 70 shillings.
 In 1828 the sliding scale was introduced, under which the duty went up and down as the price of grain went down and up; and it was against this form of the Corn Law that the great agitation led by Cobden and Bright was directed after 1830.
 For a long time the anti-Corn-Law agitation seemed to have no effect, although conducted with extraordinary skill and enthusiasm.
 In 1842, however, Sir Robert Peel made the first important concession, by modifying the sliding scale, his opponent, Lord John Russell, having proposed in the previous year a fixed duty of 8 shillings a quarter.
-In view of the bad harvest of 1845-46, and the famine in Ireland.
+In view of the bad harvest of 1845–46, and the famine in Ireland.

 In 1846, Peel surrendered, and proposed in 1846 the admission of grain with only a fixed duty of one shilling a quarter as a registration fee.
 This change was carried, but Peel, being able to carry only a fraction of his party with him, was compelled shortly afterwards to resign.
 The Corn Laws had great political strength, serving as they did the interests of the landowners, whose hold on parliament was still very strong; but the general economic situation in Great Britain, from the rapid growth of the manufacturing population and the imperative need of more food, made the abolition inevitable.
 After having been maintained till the middle of the century, apparently with irresistible support, they suddenly collapsed under the strain of a season of exceptionally short crops.
 Both their continued maintenance and their final sudden abolition are in some respects divergent from the general course of British tariff history.